jlfaucher/executor/incubator/ooRexxShell/readme.txt

 -----------------------------------------------
 2015 oct 6

-Since BSF4OORexx 4.5.0, it's no longer need to call BsfAttachToTID and BsfDetach.
+Since BSF4OORexx 4.5.0, it's no longer needed to call BsfAttachToTID and BsfDetach.
 Removed the useless code.

 -----------------------------------------------